survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 To recap:

-- **Server Side Rendering** can provide more for the browser to render initially.
+- **Server Side Rendering** (SSR) can provide more for the browser to render initially.
 Instead of waiting for the JavaScript to load, you can display markup instantly.
-- Server Side Rendering also allows you to pass initial payload of data to the client to avoid unnecessary queries to the server.
+- SSR also allows you to pass initial payload of data to the client to avoid unnecessary queries to the server.
 - Webpack can manage the client-side portion of the problem.
 It can be used to generate the server as well if a more integrated solution is required.
 Abstractions, such as Next.js, hide these details.
-- Server Side Rendering does not come without a cost, and it leads to new problems as you need better approaches for dealing with aspects, such as styling or routing.
+- SSR does not come without a cost, and it leads to new problems as you need better approaches for dealing with aspects, such as styling or routing.
 The server and the client environment differ in essential manners, so the code has to be written so that it does not rely on platform-specific features too much.